Environmental-DS-Group/Environmental-DS-Project/README.md

 Run the installer and authorize it with your Earthdata login.
 The software will create a folder in your designated directory and begin downloading the `.hdf` or `.tif` files.

 To use these files in R for example, a library package like `terra` will be needed.

+## Author Contributions

+Michael: Downloaded all MODIS data and reformatted, conducted exploritory analysis on the land cover data including graphs, and wrote Solution and Recomendation Section.

+Mia: Downloaded and reformatted IMERG Precipitation Data, conducted eda on land cover regarding Lake Chad including graphs, and wrote Background and Problem Section.

+Erik: Conducted the majority of data analysis regarding the markov chains and machine learning used for SSRD, and wrote the Conclusion section.